 The vulnerability described in ISO/IEC 24772-1 clause 6.59 is applicable to Fortran during program activation; however the semantics of Fortran do not separate the consequences of failure during activation from failures during general execution, hence the vulnerabilities involved in activation are subsumed by the vulnerabilities described in clause 6.62 Concurrency -- Premature termination.

 Images in Fortran all start asynchronously but the mechanism is not specified by the language.
 Failure of an image can be detected by an executing image by executing one of the intrinsic functions failed_images and image_status, or by examining the status variable after executing a statement that involves access to data on another image.

+To ensure that all images have activated successfully, one can insert a sync all statement with an iostat= specifier.
+If this detects a failed image, all images can be terminated by any image executing an error stop statement.

 The construct do concurrent gives permission to execute a set of iterations of a loop body in parallel but the mechanisms by which this is achieved are not specified.
 It is the responsibility of the implementation to indicate that the image has failed if it is unable to execute the construct.